MarcusLe02/KotlinCS308/PLP2.md

   <br>
 5. Kotlin is implicitly-typed, where the variables are declared with var or val in the statement.<br>
   <br>
-6. There are both mutable and immutable variables in Kotlin.
+6. There are both mutable and immutable variables.
 An immutable variable is unchangeable or read-only variable, it is declared using “val” keyword.
   On the other hand, the value of the mutable variable can be changed, and it is declared using “var” keyword.<br>
   <br>
 7. Details about Kotlin operators: https://kotlinlang.org/docs/keyword-reference.html#operators-and-special-symbols<br>